These easy, crispy, roasted BBQ chickpeas make a delicious option for healthy snacking or the perfect crunchy topper for salads.

 - Spread peeled chickpeas out on a baking sheet and roast for 10 minutes, shaking the pan once so they don’t stick.

-- Remove chickpeas from the oven and pour the coconut oil mixture over top, toss well to combine making sure all the chickpeas are evenly coated.
+- Remove chickpeas from the oven and pour the melted coconut oil over top, toss well to combine making sure all the chickpeas are evenly coated.

 - Next, pour the BBQ sauce on top of the chickpeas and toss again until each bean is coated with sauce.